WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 is run totally independently from all others.
 At the moment we do not run the simulations in parallel but it would be possible to do this.

 Now it is time to call the ``Batch.py`` script.
-The most simple call looks like
+The most simple call looks like:

 ::